Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-management-studio.md

 ## Using the generative AI tools

 > [!CAUTION]
 > You won't learn anything from the course by directly generating answers using generative AI tools (e.g, ChatGPT or Copilot).
 Also, such tools **won't be available to you during the exam**.
-However, using AI tools for advice, such as _"Which function gets the current date in SQL Server?"_ is highly encouraged.
+However, using these tools for advice, such as _"Which function gets the current date in SQL Server?"_ is highly encouraged.

 Your SQL Server Management Studio installation might include the Copilot integration.
 If so, it is available in the top-right corner of the window.
 The chat can provide useful, **but don't use it (or other generative AI tools) to generate answers directly**.
 Especially, disable the next edit suggestions and completions as shown below (uncheck those settings).